jessiesiat/ng-playground/README.md

 ),
 ```

-Publish the package assets to your public dir.
+Publish the package assets to your public directory.

 `php artisan asset:publish jessiesiat/ng-playground`